Advanced examples: events and interactions

 - Back on the Canvas, select the “Password” input text field.
 Go to the Events palette and create another On Key Up + Set Focus On action.
 This time, select the “Confirm Password” input text field as the target of the action.
 Click ‘OK’ to finish building the event.

 Click the ‘Play’ button to simulate your prototype.
 Focus in on the “Username” field and hit the tab key to jump to the “Password” field.
 Hit it once more to move to the “Confirm Password” field.

 In Justinmind, you can add multiple actions to one event.
 In this exercise, you’ll learn how to create an On Mouse Over event with two actions.
 One action will change how an image looks and the other will move the image.

 - Create a new Web prototype and place an Image I on the Canvas.
 Change the image’s transparency to 40% in the Properties palette.

 Make sure you’re using a Web prototype – Mobile or Tablet won’t work for this example, since you can’t mouse over on a touch screen.

 - With the image still selected, go to the Events palette and click ‘Add event’.

 - Click on the Trigger dropdown, hover over the Mouse section, and select an On Mouse Over action.

 - Tap on the Action dropdown and select a Change Style action.
 You’ll see a Canvas preview appear where you can choose the image as the target of the action.

-- In the dropdown below, select ‘Transparency’ as the style to change and alter its transparency to 0.
+- In the dropdown below, select ‘Opacity’ as the style to change and alter its opacity to %100.
 Click ‘OK’ to finish building the event.